 (b) even if such an application has been made and has been refused.

-[Section 46A inserted by No. 73 of 2006 s.
+[Section 46A inserted: No. 73 of 2006 s.
 36.]

 46B.
 Alternatives to granting or varying special facility licences

 (1) If the licensing authority does not grant or vary a special facility licence because section 46(2) or 46A(1) applies, the licensing authority may, with the agreement of the applicant, treat the application for, or for the variation of, the special facility licence as an application for —